 Click on the video to hear Donna Walsh, a parent, speaking about ‘letting go’.

-Click on the video to hear from Lyn Worsley, a clinical psychologist who specialises in family therapy and resilience, speaking about promoting independence.
+Click on the video to hear from Lyn Worsley, a clinical psychologist who specialises in family therapy and resilience, speaking about the impact of overprotectiveness.

-Click on the video to hear from Lyn Worsley speaking about the impact of finding it hard to ‘let go’.
+Click on the video to hear from Lyn Worsley speaking about promoting independence.